OSGP/Documentation/chapter3/section5.md

 ## 3.5 SmartMetering Documentation (Beta version)

-This chapter describes the SmartMetering webservices.
+This chapter describes the SmartMetering webservices (3.5.1 & 3.5.2) and the DLMS device simulator (3.5.3).
 Currently the webservices of the beta version are described, since the webservices have not yet offically been released.

 ### 3.5.1 Generic functionality